top of page

 Name the Stress Instead of Silencing It

+The simple act of saying, “December is a lot for me,” can release internal tension.
 Stress grows in silence.
 Naming it regulates the nervous system and helps your mind stop fighting what you’re feeling.

 Create a “Calm Point” in Every Day

 This doesn’t need to be long or fancy.
 Choose one small thing that tells your nervous system, “We’re safe.
 We’re slowing down.”
+It might be:

-• sitting in your car for two minutes before going inside
+• Sitting in your car for two minutes before going inside

-• a slow shower
+• A slow shower

-• leaning against a wall and breathing deep for 60 seconds
+• Leaning against a wall and breathing deep for 60 seconds

-• listening to a calming audio track
+• Listening to a calming audio track

-Consistency matters more length.
+Consistency matters more than length.

-Make Sleep a Priority Not a Luxury
+Make Sleep a Priority, Not a Luxury

-• writing tomorrow’s tasks down before bed (offload the mental noise)
+• Writing tomorrow’s tasks down before bed (offload the mental noise)

-• listening to a relaxation or self-hypnosis track
+• Listening to a relaxation or self-hypnosis track

-• keeping bedtime roughly consistent
+• Keeping bedtime roughly consistent

-• avoiding money conversations after 7pm
+• Avoiding money conversations after 7 pm

 Your brain will cope better with everything when it’s rested.